bennettpeter/MythTV-LeanCapture/README.md

 Reboot so that the udev setting can take effect and the leancap-scan service can be started.
 Look in the log directory /var/log/mythtv_scripts to see if there are any errors displayed in the leancap_scan or leancap_ready logs.

-You must not open the video device with vlc if any recording is scheduled to tart.
-Recordings cann be done while it is open in vlc.
+You must not open the video device with vlc if any recording is scheduled to start.
+Recordings cannot be done while it is open in vlc.

 ### Fire Stick